 Lit Flix and The Heart of It All

 After repeatedly rewriting what was supposed to be a quick, short, scintillating piece about commingling with other North Carolina writers whose books were made into films, I’ve finally set it loose into Storyteller Inkpot Land.
 Why did I struggle so?
+The heart of this piece I thought would involve who said what and why to whom about having one’s book(s) adapted for the screen.

 But I couldn’t seem to write about it the way I’d felt about it.
 My inner editor (stamping around in my gut) said it still didn’t feel quite right.
 Know what I mean?